Sline-gg/Sline/README.md

 ### Here's some information about me.

-  - I can code in 1 different languages.
+  - I can code in different languages.
 Java
-  - I also use bash && shell scripting for administration systems and i little know Python, FronEnd :)
+  - I also use bash && shell scripting for administration systems :)
   - I'm able to do plugin & bot jobs & programs for people who need help.

 ### Links: